jesus-torres1/CSM-AI/README.md

 AI Agent CSM

+This a project with the goal of developing an AI agent specialized in computational soft matter research.

+This agent will have dual functions:

+To perform in-depth literature reviews, identifying cutting-edge developments and emerging trends in the field.

+To assist researchers by suggesting innovative research problems, grounded in the latest academic findings.

+To be equipped to autonomously execute and manage complex simulations, thereby accelerating the research process and fostering groundbreaking discoveries in computational soft matter.

 This Streamlit app allows users to upload files, process them, run a LAMMPS simulation, and chat with an AI agent.
 The app utilizes various libraries and tools, including Streamlit, PyPDF2, docx, subprocess, OpenAI, Hugging Face, and more.

 Setup